gristlabs/grist-help/help/widget-chart.md

 #### Scatter Plot

-Needs three or more series: the first for the point labels, and the second and third for the X and Y values for each point, respectively.
+Needs a label and two or more series.
+The label applies to the points.
+The series apply the X and Y values for each point, respectively.
 Additional series specify Y values for additional sets of points.

 *![widget_chart_scatter](images/widget_chart_scatter.png)*

 #### Kaplan-Meier Plot

-The [Kaplan-Meier Plot](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) is useful for certain studies, and needs two series: the first for the label of the line to which a point belongs, the second giving a survival time or time-to-failure of that point.
+The [Kaplan-Meier Plot](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) is useful for certain studies, and needs one label and one series.
+The label applies to the lines being plotted.
+The series gives a survival time or time-to-failure of that point.
 The plot shows the survival times on the X axis, and the number of points that survive at that time on the Y axis.

 *![widget_chart_km](images/widget_chart_km.png)*